You spend years with these lousy people telling you bad things about yourself. You never hear anything good but the following.....

 Sadly one thing ACONS all have to face when they get into adulthood is realizing that the unmet needs of childhood can complicate adult relationships.
 You didn't have a solid foundation to build yourself on as a child and these effects are life-long and the only way to come through it is a lot of prayer and recovery.

-The way to recover is finding one's integral worth in God and realizing that your needs matter.
+The way to recover is finding one's integral worth and realizing that your needs matter.
 You have to validate yourself.
 Knowing one's self and asking yourself what you really care about and are about can be party of this journey.
 Self care is important to learn as well as setting healthy boundaries and learning to say No. When one realizes their worth as a human being, this helps to chase the shame away.
 Do not let people judge you as a person by material things.
 Unlike the narcissistic parents who lie to you, you do not have to be perfect to be loved.
 Even being a 700lb Peep, I still should have been loved and cared about.
 I should have been loved as a little fat eccentric Aspie child.
 Many people would have loved to have me as a daughter.
 The problem was not with me but who my mother was as a person.

 I am working on is releasing the false shame that was foisted on me and giving myself the SAME compassion I would give other people I care about.
 You enter the world thinking it will hate you like your parents did, and sadly their treatment sets the scapegoat up for the predators to basically have a party on your head.
 Nice and kind people do not shame you.
 If you have a good friend who loves you even if they may warn you of something it is not done with the hatred and shame that narcissist parents unload on their children.
 Be as nice to yourself as a friend would be to you.
 This can help change your thinking on how you treat yourself.